blackandco/alyvia-e4a02/content/pages/index.md

         media_width: sixty
       - title: Online Store Management
         subtitle: 'Product updates, inventory and pricing.'
-        content: >-
+        content: >
           Managing an online business is a full-time job.
-I will make sure your products look great, sound great, and sell more on your choice of ecommerce platform.
+We make sure your enquiry are handled with prompt reply and leaves great impression to your prospects.
         actions:
           - label: Learn More
             url: /about